 ESO aims at increasing the quality of stroke care in Europe.

-Aims to improve the quality of patient care by reducing variation in clinical processes – Evaluation by standard established by consensus in ESO and emphasis on clinical practice guidelines help organizations establish a consistent approach to care, reducing the risk of error.
+- Aims to improve the quality of patient care by reducing variation in clinical processes – Evaluation by standards established by consensus in ESO and emphasis on clinical practice guidelines help organisations establish a consistent approach to care, reducing the risk of error.

-Promotes a culture of excellence across the organization – Meeting ESO standards is an accomplishment, which certifies that the organization meets the European standard of excellent stroke care.
+- Promotes a culture of excellence across the organization – Meeting ESO standards is an accomplishment, which certifies that the organisation meets the European standard of excellent stroke care.

-Strengthens community confidence in the quality and safety of care, treatment and services – Achieving certification makes a strong statement to the community about an organization’s efforts to provide the highest quality service.
+- Strengthens community confidence in the quality and safety of care, treatment and services – Achieving certification makes a strong statement to the community about an organisation’s efforts to provide the highest quality service.

 European institutions can fill in detailed information about their own stroke unit or stroke centre on the ESO Certification Platform.
 The submission will be evaluated by Auditors and will be included in a database, visible in the public section of the website.